Tigers lose 104th game, move closer to first overall pick

 Asher Wojciechowski (3-8) won for the first time since July 26, allowing two runs and eight hits in five innings.
 He had been 0-5 in his previous eight starts.

-Trailing 2-1, the Orioles took the lead in a three-run third that included Dwight Smith Jr.’s two-out triple, Hanser Alberto’s run-scoring bunt single and tiebreaking two-run homer by Rio Ruiz.
+Trailing 2-1, the Orioles took the lead in a three-run third that included Dwight Smith Jr.’s two-out triple, Hanser Alberto’s run-scoring bunt single and tiebreaking two-run homer by Ruiz.
 Baltimore broke open the game on two-run singles by Jonathan Villar off Nick Ramirez in the sixth and Anthony Santander against Matt Hall in the eighth.
 Santander stopped an 0-for-27 slide.

 The game was delayed by rain for 39 minutes in the bottom of the sixth.